 Sulawesi.
 Formerly known as the Celebes, Sulawesi Island’s four peninsulas sprawl across the map like a starfish in pyjamas.
 In its mountainous north the Tanah Toraja area, known the “Land of the Heavenly Kings”, is home to a sophisticated culture best known for its spectacular “boat roof” houses.
 See also the stone monoliths, cliff-face effigies, “hanging coffins” and lengthy funeral ceremonies that make this culture unique in Indonesia.
 While Torajans are nominally Christian (rather than Muslim), their roots run deep with ancestor worship and animism.

 Sumba.
-Sumba (not to be confused with neighbouring Sumbawa Island) is sometimes known as the “cowboy island of the South Seas” because of its mounted warriors and their celebrated annual Pasola festival — a mock but hazardous battle involving hundreds of horsemen.
+Sumba (not to be confused with neighboring Sumbawa Island) is sometimes known as the “cowboy island of the South Seas” because of its mounted warriors and their celebrated annual Pasola festival — a mock but hazardous battle involving hundreds of horsemen.
 Add to this the island’s massive stone tombs and Sumba is, according to anthropologist Lawrence Blair, “a time capsule of our earliest beginnings.”
 Arid, undeveloped Sumba makes Bali seem like Manhattan, but opulent Nihiwatu Resort on its southwest coast offers five-star creature comforts and perfect, uncrowded reef surf.